Paul-Lez/NAML.jl/README.md

 ## See how this works

 To see this in practice, run the demo in `test/cubic_learning_experiment.ipynb`.
+This notebook contains code for learning the roots (which depend on some parameter `a`) of a cubic.
+Another demo experiment can be found in the file `test/polynomial_learning.ipynb`.
+This second experiment contains code for learning the roots of "random" polynomials of arbitrary degree.